-Getting custody of your child is a complex issue.
+Gaining custody of your child is a complex process.
 It requires the consideration of the child or children’s lifestyle prior to the separation or divorce.
 It may also involve the consideration of the financial position of both spouses.
 While spouses believe they know what is best for their children, the family law court may have a different idea.
 In determining whether you will receive custody of your child, the court takes the following items into consideration:

-- the child’s well-being
+- the child’s well-being;

-- who the primary caregiver of the child is
+- who the primary caregiver of the child is;

-- where the child currently lives
+- where the child currently lives;

-- the mental and physical health of each spouse
+- the mental and physical health of each spouse;

-- the child’s relationship with each spouse
+- the child’s relationship with each spouse; and

-- where the child attends school
+- where the child attends school.